Long reliever

 A long reliever or long-relief pitcher is a relief pitcher in baseball who enters the game if the starting pitcher leaves the game early.

 Long relievers often enter in the first three innings of a game when the starting pitcher cannot continue, whether due to ineffective pitching, lack of endurance, rain delays, injury, or ejection.
-The hope is that the long reliever will be able to get the game under control, and hopefully his team's offense will be able to help get the team back into the game.
+The hope is that the long reliever will be able to get the game under control, and his team's offense will be able to help get the team back into the game.
 The hope is also that the long reliever will pitch long enough to save other relievers in the bullpen from having to pitch.

 Long relievers are usually players who used to be starters either in the major leagues or in the minors (and still can be a temporary starter if one of the normal starters is injured or otherwise unavailable, or necessary due to workload as a "spot starter"), but whose teams believe they have better starters available.
 Sometimes a team's long reliever is a former starter who has lost his effectiveness, either through a decline in skills or a series of injuries.
 Occasionally, long relievers are inexperienced pitchers who may have the potential to become starters or setup pitchers after gaining major league experience.

 The quality of long relievers can vary, but when the long reliever is considered to be an ineffective former starter, he is often called the "mop up man" or "mop-up pitcher" and is often called by managers to pitch in games where there is a abundant run margin between either team which is colloquially termed pitching "mop duty".